Wall Street executives make their first bets against Donald Trump in 2024 - ExBulletin

 Ed Hyman, president of Evercore ISI, also donated $3,300 to Ramaswamy in the second quarter, according to the filing.

-Investor Glenn Dubin and his wife Eva each recently donated $6,600 to Ramaswamy’s presidential race.
+Investor Glenn Dubin and his wife Eva each recently donated $6,600 to Ramaswamys’ bid for president.
 Both have reported links to the late disgraced financier Jeffrey Epstein.
 Dubin has an estimated net worth of just over $2 billion, according to Forbes.

 A call to Dubin & Co., the private investment firm founded by Glenn Dubin, was not returned before publication.

-Ramaswamy’s campaign ended the second quarter having raised more than $7 million, most of which was self-funded.
+The Ramaswamys campaign ended the second quarter having raised over $7 million, most of which was self-funded.

 Nikki Haley